gcarreno/UberPDF-Example/README.md

 ### `lintel64-static`

-This is the Linux x68_64 (64 bits) configuration with static linking.
+This is the Linux x68_64 (64 bits) build mode with static linking.

-There's a build script: `build-lintel64-static.sh`, that triggers the build mode for Linux-x86_64
+There's a build script: `build-lintel64-static.sh`, that triggers the build mode for Linux-x86_64 with static linking.

 This and `lintel64` have been tested on my environment and work accordingly.

 ### `lintel32`

-This is the Linux i386 (32 bits) configuration with dynamic linking.
+This is the Linux i386 (32 bits) build mode with dynamic linking.

 ### `lintel32-static`

-This is the Linux i386 (32 bits) configuration with static linking.
+This is the Linux i386 (32 bits) build mode with static linking.

 ### `wintel64`

-This is the Windows 64 bits configuration with dynamic linking.
+This is the Windows 64 bits build mode with dynamic linking.

+**Status**: Fiddling with Microsoft Visual C (MSVC) Community to get UberSDK built.

 ### `wintel64-static`

-This is the Windows 64 bits configuration with static linking.
+This is the Windows 64 bits build mode with static linking.

 ### `wintel32`

-This is the Windows 32 bits configuration with dynamic linking.
+This is the Windows 32 bits build mode with dynamic linking.

 ### `wintel32-static`

-This is the Windows 32 bits configuration with static linking.
+This is the Windows 32 bits build mode with static linking.

+## Future Build Modes

+### `linarm64`

+This is the Linux ARM (64 bits) build mode with dynamic linking.

+**Status**: Need to re-install my Raspberry Pi on a bigger SD Card.

+### `linarm64-static`

+This is the Linux ARM (64 bits) build mode with static linking.

+### `linarm32`

+### `linarm32-static`